Size Standards Applicable to SBA’s Socioeconomic Programs

 (a) Qualification as an EDWOSB.
 To qualify as an EDWOSB, a concern must be:

-(1) A small business as defined in part 121 of this chapter for its primary industry classification; and
+(1) A small business concern as defined in part 121 of this chapter under the size standard corresponding to any NAICS code listed in its SAM profile; and

 (2) Not less than 51 percent unconditionally and directly owned and controlled by one or more women who are United States citizens and are economically disadvantaged.